 donations to TLC Transitional Life Care will be gratefully accepted.

-“I’ve gotten a lot out of the chats and deeply appreciate the effort to make it possible.”
+“I’ve gotten a lot out of the Deep Chats and deeply appreciate the effort to make it possible.”

 Roger Hardy, San Francisco, CA

 “Wonderful Deep Chat yesterday!
 Beautifully presented and orchestrated, with inviting subject matter and great participants.
 THANK YOU!!”
 Susan Goldberg, Ashland, OR